Greater Nevada Field: Upstairs at Greater Nevada Field

 On September 15, 2009, construction began on phase 2 of the stadium, the Freight House District.
 The grand opening coincided with the opening day of the Reno Aces 2010 season.
 Now known as "Upstairs at Greater Nevada Field", the upper level contains an outdoor bar and stage area for concerts, Bugsy's Sports Bar (which overlooks the left field line), Good Hops (formerly Duffy's Ale House) and the 250 Lounge.
-The lower level contained Arroyo Mexican Grill until 2017 and Red's Broken Bat BBQ from 2017-2019.
+The lower level contained Arroyo Mexican Grill until 2017 and Red's Broken Bat BBQ from 2017 until 2019.
 The space is currently vacant.